Check out the NAACP October Newsletter

 Youth Meeting starts at

-Adult General Meeting starts at 1:30, November 18 at the Library.
+Adult General Meeting starts at 1:30, December 16th meeting is CANCELLED.

 What is the NAACP travel advisory?